Just1a2Noob/sql-warehouse/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+---

+## Reference

+This is a guided project based on this video: [SQL Data Warehouse from Scratch | Full Hands-On Data Engineering Project - YouTube](https://www.youtube.com/watch?v=9GVqKuTVANE&t=653s)